Grsmto/simplebar/README.md

 ```

 ###Notifying the plugin of content changes
+####Note: you shouldn't need to use these functions as SimpleBar is taking care of that automatically.
+This is for advanced usage only.

 If you later dynamically modify your content, for instance changing its height or width, or adding or removing content, you should recalculate the scrollbars like so: